jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

        Guidance_, p.
 9)

-As regards to why plurality is favored, one possibility may be to guarantee a representation of a divers set of elected officials.
+As regards to why plurality is favored, one possibility may be to guarantee a representation of a diverse set of elected officials.
 Note the emphasis placed on electors to vote for representatives that represent the diversity of the community.
 While there is no concept of "identity politics," electors cannot be unaware of the need to have